top of page

 Research Studies

-Leonardi et al. (2025).
-The use of multisensory environments in children and adults with autism spectrum disorder: A systematic review shows that multisensory environments help autistic adults reduce stress, regulate emotions, and engage more meaningfully when sensory input is predictable and user‑controlled.
+A 2025 scoping review found that multisensory environments help autistic adults regulate arousal, reduce stress, and engage more meaningfully when sensory input is predictable and responsive.
+Leonardi et al. (2025) — Autism journals.sagepub.com/doi/10.1177/13623613251320424

 Sensory Symphony addresses a large, underserved market — adolescents and adults complex sensory needs — with a modular, evidence-aligned platform designed for real-world use.
 We are seeking strategic investment and mission-aligned partnerships to accelerate manufacturing, pilot implementation, and research validation.